 Some may baulk at this kind of discriminate pricing, but I don’t mind it when they are upfront about it.
-It is the random price jumps at vendor’s discretion that piss me off.
+It is the random price jumps at the vendor’s discretion that pisses me off.

 There is a small additional fee for the mountain train to take you up the summit rather than slogging it out on the steps.

 The cable cars would easily hold 15-20 people when full, but ours was completely empty!
 So we had full mobility to jump around the car and take in the 360-degree views on offer.
 But more on this shortly.

 It would be a long and challenging hike and can take up to three days to complete depending on which route you take.